kumbulanit/t-sql/tech company/untitled/Presentations/Module5_Theory_Presentation.md

 WHERE HireDate BETWEEN '2020-01-01' AND '2020-12-31'

 -- IN (set membership)
-WHERE Department IN ('IT', 'HR', 'Finance')
-WHERE EmployeeID IN (SELECT ManagerID FROM Employees)
+WHERE d.DepartmentName IN ('IT', 'HR', 'Finance') WHERE EmployeeID IN (SELECT ManagerID FROM Employees e)

 -- NOT versions
 WHERE BaseSalary NOT BETWEEN 40000 AND 60000
-WHERE Department NOT IN ('IT', 'HR')
+WHERE d.DepartmentName NOT IN ('IT', 'HR')
 ```

 ---